Assistant coach John Rhodes takes part in Pittsburgh City Council Proclamation on Oral Cancer Awareness

 Ohio made the postseason twice during Rhodes' tenure, winning the Mid-American Conference Tournament and advancing to the NCAA Tournament in 2004-05 and earning a spot in the inaugural College Basketball Invitational in 2007-08.

-In his nine seasons in Athens, Ohio, Rhodes helped produce seven all-conference forwards, including three-time first-team All-MAC selection Brandon Hunter, who was a second-round draft choice of the Boston Celtics in the 2003 NBA Draft.
+In his nine seasons in Athens, Ohio, Rhodes helped produce seven all-conference forwards, including three-time first-team All-MAC selection Brandon Hunter, who was the Boston Celtics' second-round draft pick in 2003.

 Prior to joining the Bobcats, Rhodes was an assistant for two years at Atlantic 10 member St. Bonaventure under Jim Baron.
-While at SBU, Rhodes worked on the same staff as DU associate head coach Brian Nash.
 Rhodes launched his coaching career at then-Division II North Florida in 1996-97.

 Before coaching, Rhodes played professional basketball in Europe for eight years, making stops in Germany (1988-89), France (1989-91) and Iceland (1991-96).